 What if I need more money?

 Financial aid covers basic costs of attendance and living.
 Students who plan and budget well can live within the established budgeting guidelines.
 Although additional loans are available, it is wise to first consider where you can reduce costs.
 For example, sharing a room, taking public transportation, buying an economical car, choosing a better cell phone plan, making meals at home, and attending free, on-campus entertainment can all greatly reduce spending.
 Financial aid counselors are available to help you budget your financial aid funds.
 If you have unusual costs, such as medical or child care, you may discuss it with the Financial Aid & Scholarship Department.

 Scholarships offer another funding option.
-Off-campus scholarship listings are posted in the hallway outside of Bayramian Hall 140, inside the Financial Aid & Scholarship Department in Bayramian Hall 130, and online under the Scholarships section.
+On- and off-campus scholarship listings are posted online in the Scholarships section and in the hallway outside of Bayramian Hall 140 as well as inside the Financial Aid & Scholarship Department in Bayramian Hall 130.
+To apply for on-campus scholarships, complete the STARS Online scholarship application.
 If you need assistance looking for scholarships throughout the year, visit Bayramian Hall 130.
-The university scholarship program application is available online from mid-November until the scholarship deadline each year.

 Where do I go for budgeting help?